 - 5.2.1 Payroll is administered by an outsourced payroll provider.
 The Head Teacher, in conjunction with the Business and Operations Partner, is responsible for ensuring that the information given to the payroll provider is up to date and complete. - 5.2.2 All staff are paid monthly by BACS.
-A master file is created for each employee which records: - salary; - duty information and hours; - bank account details; - taxation status; - personal details and - any deductions or allowances payable. - 5.2.3 Details of sickness and other absences, changes to contracts, including details of any new appointments, terminations, contract changes or additional payments must be reviewed and authorised by the Head Teacher before being submitted to LAAT Central Office and the outsourced Payroll Provider. - 5.2.4 New staff can only be added to the payroll with the express authorisation of the Head Teacher.
+A master file is created for each employee which records: - salary; - duty information and hours; - bank account details; - taxation status; - personal details and - any deductions or allowances payable. - 5.2.3 Details of sickness and other absences, changes to contracts, including details of any new appointments, terminations, contract changes or additional payments are prepared by administrative staff and must be authorised by the Head Teacher before being submitted to LAAT Central Office and the outsourced Payroll Provider. - 5.2.4 New staff can only be added to the payroll with the express authorisation of the Head Teacher.
 New staff must complete all relevant payroll documents, as failure to do so may result in non-payment of salary.
-In these circumstances, the salary payment may not be made until the next payroll run in the following month. - 5.2.5 The School's payroll must be authorised by the Head Teacher/Head of School and the central operational leads or Finance and Operations Director via the payroll provider portal prior to submission. - 5.2.6 The LAAT payroll must be approved by the Chief Executive, in conjunction with the Finance and Operations Director.
+In these circumstances, the salary payment may not be made until the next payroll run in the following month. - 5.2.5 The School's payroll must be authorised by the Head Teacher/Head of School and the Finance Manager/Business and Operations Manager/Finance and Operations Director via the payroll provider portal prior to submission. - 5.2.6 The LAAT payroll must be approved by the Chief Executive, in conjunction with the Finance and Operations Director.
 Approval is via the payroll provider portal.